mendixlabs/smart-apps-prompt-library/prompt-reference/predictive-conversational-assistant/prompt-1_conversational-assistant.md

 ## Reference

 This prompt will be part of the [Support Assistant Starter App](https://marketplace.mendix.com/link/component/231035).
-You can find the full prompt [here](https://github.com/mendixlabs/smart-apps-prompt-library/tree/main/examples/predictive-conversational-assistant).

 ## System Prompt